cayman/cmp.builder/README.md

 ## Getting Started
 This plugin requires Grunt `~0.4.2`

-To use an cmpObject, you must create a function named 'getCmp'  in Gruntfile.js
+To use an cmpObject, you must load lib cmpUtil and use a function named 'getCmp'  in Gruntfile.js

-    function getCmp(id){
-        return  grunt.config.get('components.' + (id === undefined ? grunt.task.current.args[0] : id));
-    }
+    var cmpUtil = require('./temp/cmp.builder/tasks/lib/cmp.js').init(grunt);

-and add in taskConfig fields components as {} and cmp as getCmp function name
+and add in taskConfig fields components as {} and cmp as cmpUtil.getCmp function name

     var taskConfig = {
         ..
         components: {},
-        cmp: getCmp,
+        cmp: cmpUtil.getCmp,
         ...
     }